cloudera-labs/hms-mirror/README.md

 See the [config](#configuration) section to setup the config file for `hms-mirror`.

 #### Configuring the Libraries

+##### AUX_LIBS - CLASSPATH Additions

+###### S3

+The directory $HOME/.hms-mirror/aux_libs will be scanned for 'jar' files.
+Each 'jar' will be added the java classpath of the application.
+Add any required libraries here.

+The application contains all the necessary hdfs classes already.
+You will need to add to the aux_libs directory the following:

+- JDBC driver for HS2 Connectivity (only when using Kerberos)
+- AWS S3 Drivers, if s3 is used to store Hive tables. (appropriate versions)
+  - hadoop-aws.jar
+  - aws-java-sdk-bundle.jar

 ##### JDBC Connection Strings for HS2